mikecm1/empyr.com/_pages/channel.md

     suite. '
   icon: "/img/icon-pub-3.svg"
 all_features_headline: 93% of purchases are made offline.
 Get a piece of the pie.
-cta_with_email: Get Started
+cta_with_email: Partner with us
 hero_button:
   text: Request a Demo
   href: "/joinus/"
 second_button_:
   text: How it Works
   link: "#"
-headerimage: "/img/hero-publisher.svg"
+headerimage: "/img/credit-cards.png"
 all_features:
 - heading: Seamless and customized API integration
   icon: "/img/icons/small/icon-line-10.svg"